Wales (North Wales) – Walking Short Break

 - Day 4 / A Relaxing Morning

-- On our final day, we will have a relaxing morning over our Welsh breakfast, followed by a visit to Conwy Castle.
-Which was constructed by King Edward the 1st between 1283 and 1289 and was designed to watch over the walled town of Conwy.
+On our final day, we will enjoy a relaxing morning.
+After a hearty Welsh breakfast, we will visit Conwy Castle which was constructed by King Edward the 1st between 1283 and 1289 and was designed to watch over the walled town of Conwy.
 In the early afternoon, we will take the ferry back to Dublin, arriving at Dublin Port at approximately 17.15 hours.

 - 3 nights bed and breakfast accommodation